HKJPN/markdown-editor/docs/manual.md

 ### 11-2.
 Example Use Cases

-For everyday proofreading, summarizing, terminology checks, and basic structural reviews, a lightweight model is often more practical than a high-end model.
-It usually responds faster and allows you to stay focused on writing.

-For regular writing tasks, it is recommended to use a lightweight model such as Gemini Flash by default, and switch to a frontier model only when more advanced review is needed.
-Examples include reviewing the structure of a long document, comparing subtle differences between Japanese and English wording, or checking whether a technical explanation is clear and accurate.

-Below are some example prompts.
+In addition to everyday text proofreading, summarization, terminology consistency checks, and simple coding support, it can also perform tasks such as "identifying inconsistencies in quality assurance documents" and "reviewing the overall structure of long documents."
+Examples of specific prompts are provided.

 #### For Papers, Articles, and Technical Documents